grafana/grafana/docs/sources/administration/data-source-management/index.md

 **To add a data source:**

-1. Select the cog icon on the side menu to show the configuration options.
+1. Click **Administration** in the left-side menu.
 1. Select **Data sources**.

    This opens the data sources page, which displays a list of previously configured data sources for the Grafana instance.

-1. Select **Add data source** to see a list of all supported data sources.
+1. Select **+ Add new data source** to see a list of all supported data sources.

-   {{< figure src="/static/img/docs/v75/add-data-source-7-5.png" max-width="600px" class="docs-image--no-shadow">}}

 1. Enter the name of a specific data source in the search dialog.

    You can also scroll through supported data sources grouped into time series, logging, tracing, and other categories.

-1. Move the cursor over the data source you want to add.
+1. Click the data source you want to add.

-1. Click **Select**.

    This opens the data source configuration page.